llgava/rego-level/rego-remover/README.md

 # rego-remover
-Remove extra files from the build, such as: .bbmodel, .ase and Aseprite Texture Atlas configuration.
+Remove extra files or objects from the build such as: .bbmode, .ase, Geckolib Animation Artifacts and Aseprite Atlas Configurations.

 ## Instalation
 ```sh